PEORIA LODGE NO. 31

 Peoria Lodge 31 Free & Accepted Masons in Arizona

-Peoria Lodge No. 31 was chartered in 1922 through dispensation of the Grand Lodge of Free and Accepted Masons in Arizona.
-Over the years the Lodge has remained constant in its location in downtown Peoria, but has grown and adapted to changing times.
-Today Peoria Lodge No. 31 consists of over 200 brethren in Arizona and across the world.
-The Lodge works hard to maintain the traditions and ancient knowledge of those that have gone before, so as to pass it on to the next generation of Freemasons who will in time themselves take the reigns of the fraternity.
+Peoria Lodge No. 31 received its charter in 1922 under the authority of the Grand Lodge of Free and Accepted Masons of Arizona.
+While the Lodge has remained firmly rooted in its downtown Peoria location, it has continued to grow and evolve with the times.
+Today, its membership includes more than 200 brethren, both within Arizona and around the world.
+The Lodge is dedicated to preserving the traditions and ancient wisdom passed down by those who came before, ensuring they are faithfully entrusted to the next generation of Freemasons who will one day carry the fraternity forward.

 Picture